Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Dentamet applied topically, for dental use only.

-Adults and children over 6 years of age with gum disease (gingivitis) Dentamet is applied to the gum area 2 times a day, it is not recommended to wash off the gel.
-The duration of the course of treatment is on average 7-10 days.
+For adults and children over 6 years of age with gum inflammation (gingivitis), Dentamet is applied to the gum area 2 times a day; it is not recommended to wash off the gel.
+The duration of treatment is on average 7-10 days.
 After applying the gel, you should refrain from drinking and eating for 30 minutes.

-In case of periodontitis after removing dental deposits, periodontal pockets are treated with Dentamet gel and the gel is applied to the gum area.
-Exposure time - 30 min.
+In case of periodontitis, after removing dental plaque, periodontal pockets are treated with Dentamet gel and the gel is applied to the gum area.
+Exposure time - 30 minutes.
 The number of procedures depends on the severity of the disease.

 In the future, the patient can apply the gel independently: Dentamet is applied to the gum area 2 times a day for 7-10 days.

 To prevent exacerbations of chronic gingivitis and periodontitis, Dentamet gel is applied to the gum area 2 times a day for 7-10 days.
-Preventive treatment courses are carried out 2-3 times a year.
+Preventive courses of treatment are carried out 2-3 times a year.

 To prevent post-extraction alveolitis after tooth extraction, the hole is treated with Dentamet gel, then the gel is applied on an outpatient basis 2-3 times a day for 7-10 days.